mkokor/nuthyro/README.md

 ```

 <p align="justify">
-  When the ExpressJS server, is running you can access application by entering
+  When the Express.js server, is running you can access application by entering
   <a href="http://localhost:3000/html/prijava.html">http://localhost:3000/html/prijava.html</a> in a web browser.
 </p>